1000 Thoughts of Violence (2003)

 Direct from Kekal @ Bandcamp.

 Lossless formats (FLAC, ALAC) or high-bitrate mp3 available for audio download, plus streaming from Bandcamp app.
 Free Download available.
+Audio is the 2017 re-mastered version.

 Online streaming sites + other digital music stores: